 It was far from a looker on the stat sheet, but he gave the people what they came to see—even if it took all of 47 minutes and 45 seconds to get there.

-Durant responded, “I would have said, ‘Damn right.’”
+“I would have said, ‘Damn right.’”

 READ MORE: ‘Damn right’: Kevin Durant reaches 31,000 career points in Rockets’ blowout 117-98 win vs. Suns

-After KD had a few minutes to settle down, he dug much deeper in the postgame presser.
-He talked about walking to the basketball courts as an 11-year-old kid, wanting to play against grown men.
-He reflected on his respect for the game and showed gratitude to the older people in his community who were patient with him while he learned the fundamentals.
+He talked about walking to the courts as an 11-year-old kid, eager to run with grown men.
+He spoke about his respect for the game, and the patience shown by the older people in his community as he learned its fundamentals.

 Here’s how it went:

 KPRC 2’s Michael Horton: “Kevin, earlier this season, you talked about growing up and wanting to play with the older kids and being a real student of the game.
-So I wanted to take a page out of Vanessa’s book: What would you say to that kid, now that he’s the sixth all-time leading scorer in the NBA?”
+So, I wanted to take a page out of Vanessa’s book: What would you say to that kid, now that he’s the sixth all-time leading scorer in the NBA?”

 Kevin Durant: “Stay confident.
 Stay at it.
 It’s easy to quit, to be honest.
 It’s easy to have a rough patch and then say, ‘You know what?
 I’m going to try something else.’
-So I’d tell my younger self to just stay with it.
+So, I’d tell my younger self to just stay with it.
 The tough days don’t last too long.
 You’re not as great as you think you are.
 You’re not as bad as you think you are.
 I wish I would have had that mentality a little earlier, but it all worked out for the best.”

-A reflective and honest answer from KD—bravo.
 It might not find its way into a TikTok edit like the “Damn right” clip, but I’ll take this version of KD any day of the week.

 So now you might be asking: what comes next for the Slim Reaper?